-Separating wireless and wireline networks will cost Rogers $250 million, CEO reveals at committee hearing
+Separating wireless and wireline networks will cost Rogers $250 million, CEO reveals at committee hearing [updated]

 Innovation Minister François-Philippe Champagne appeared before the committee before Staffieri and was also questioned on the Shaw merger.
 Champagne previously stated regulators will take the outage into consideration when deciding on the merger.
 He offered little detail beyond this at the hearing, saying his department will examine the merger once an application is submitted.

 Champagne further told the committee that he was the one to reach out to Rogers CEO Tony Staffieri and that it should have been the other way around.
 Champagne was in Tokyo at the time of the outage.

 The Minister said he contacted Rogers CEO, as well as the CEOs of Bell and Telus.
 He has instructed Canada’s wireless carriers to create a framework to help each other when network outages occur.

+Ian Scott, the chair of the CRTC, said the regulatory body will make sure Rogers follows through on its promises to do better.

 Image credit: Shutterstock